gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 ![Tamagotchi Store](/img/15/tamagotchi-store.jpg)

-For the contract to be in accordance with the frontend, the metadata must be the following:
+For the contract to align with the frontend, the metadata must match the following:

 ```rust
 pub struct ProgramMetadata;